-Construction of the Cranberry Creek culvert replacement project at milepost 8 along Mountain Loop Highway is expected to be complete by the end of November 2016.
+Due to weather delays, construction of the Cranberry Creek culvert replacement project at milepost 8 along Mountain Loop Highway is expected to be completed by the end of December 2016.
 The temporary change of Mountain Loop Highway into a single lane road with a trailer-mounted signal will continue as is until construction is complete.

 Reminder: No overweight or oversized vehicles are permitted during construction.

 Snohomish County Public Works has proposed a project to replace an undersized 6-foot diameter aging corrugated metal pipe with a new 20-foot wide concrete water crossing / fish passage culvert.
 The new culvert will resolve the current trout and salmon migration barrier that was identified at this site.
 The project will provide an estimated 6-miles of unimpeded fish baring stream as well as 78-acres of stream associated wetlands.

 The project will also feature installation of two dozen pieces of large woody debris to help create rearing habitat and resting areas for fish migration.
 The area guardrail systems will also be updated to meet new Washington State Department of Transportation (WSDOT) standards and wrap around an adjacent driveway to provide added safety for westbound traffic approaching the site.

 Construction began in June 2016 and is anticipated to continue through December 2016.

 To install the new culvert, Mountain Loop Highway near milepost 8 will be temporarily changed to a single lane road, operated as a one-way alternating direction road.
 Onsite flaggers will direct traffic during working hours, and a trailer-mounted signal will be in effect during nights and weekends.